kubernetes/website/content/en/docs/setup/best-practices/multiple-zones.md

 manage nodes on your behalf.

-Using tools such as the Cluster API you can define sets of machines to run as worker nodes for your cluster across multiple failure domains, and rules to automatically heal the cluster in case of whole-zone service disruption.
+Using tools such as the Cluster API you can define sets of machines to run as nodes for your cluster across multiple failure domains, and rules to automatically heal the cluster in case of whole-zone service disruption.

 ## Manual zone assignment for Pods